Which is the best thyroid medication for hypothyroidism?

 2. They both have the potential to form Reverse T3 in your body.
 Both Synthroid and Armour Thyroid have the ability to create the hibernation hormone rT3 after you take them.
 If you have Reverse T3 levels that are high, the way to help yourself is not by changing medication, but rather by forcing the conversion of your medications in an active direction.
 Since T4 (thyroxine) can be metabolised in two directions, forming an active hormone, and an INactive hormone (rT3), it’s best to test yourself for levels of both free T3 and reverse T3.

-3. Both medications are best taken in the morning becuase they produce energy, so if you take them at night, it could cause insomnia.
+3. Both medications are best taken in the morning because they produce energy, so if you take them at night, it could cause insomnia.
 (Although some people do great taking their medication before bed.
-We’re all individual.)
-Both medications should be taken on an empty stomach upon arising.
+We’re all individual.
+If you’re taking a T3 medication like natural desiccated thyroid, also speak to your doctor about whether splitting your dose so that you take half of your dose two times a day, for example half first thing in the morning and the other half in the early afternoon, instead of all at once might be more effective for you.)
+Both medications should be taken on an empty stomach.

 4. For all practical purposes, the side effect profile is similar.
 Thyroid medications are stimulants so regardless of their brand name, they do the same thing.
 They turn on your fat-burning switch and they improve energy levels.